vk4319/gitskills/README.md

 Git is a distributed version control system.
 Git is free software distributed under the GPL.
 Git has a mutable index called stage.
-Git tracks changes of files.
+Git tracks changes of files FOR TESTING NO FF MERGE.
 Creating a new branch is quick.